-Chapter 4 of the IPC shall be amended as follows:
+Chapter 4 of the IPC shall be amended as follows: Change Section 401 General to read as follows:

 401.2.1 Abandoned equipment.
 All septic tanks and cesspools shall be pumped and filled, by the permit holder, when connecting to an existing public sewer system except when said tank is used in conjunction with a force main sewer with approval of the Code Official.